ikz87/dots-2.0/README.md

 Please let me know if any packages are still missing.

 ## Installing
-Install process functions a little different since I refactored the whole repo (see this [PR](https://github.com/ikz87/dots-2.0/pull/34)), but it still includes a handy script that automates most things.
+Install process functions a little different since I refactored the whole repo, but it still includes a handy script that automates most things.

 Run install.sh:
 ```